I’m still not over it.

-Sitting behind this keyboard, I find myself yet again doing the thing I didn’t want to do.
+From behind my keyboard, I find myself yet again doing the thing I thought I was done with.
 Or maybe to phrase it better, this is the one thing I convinced myself I wasn’t ready to do again — writing.
 By way of profession (you know, the thing that everyone does to get paid, while simultaneously complaining the pay isn’t enough), I’m a graphic designer and a photographer, not a wordsmith.
 To be honest, I’m not really sure where writing ever fit into my life.
-Although I suppose creative writing can be likened to, well… creativity.
+Although I suppose creative writing can be likened to, well… me being creative.
 Maybe I am a wordsmith after all!

 See, a few years back I started a blog dedicated to promoting visual artists and their work.
 While oftentimes this brought me much joy, and I gained traction, the work was exhausting.
 I set hard deadlines for publishing articles.
 When I crossed one task off my list, I would add two more.
 It was stressful, and becoming increasingly burdensome.
 I was plagued with doubt, and seldom satisfied with my own ability to adequately promote these amazing artists who trusted me time and time again.
 Simply put, I wasn’t allowing myself enough time to write the way I wanted.
 As not to sour my own passion for art, I felt it best after a few years to simply walk away from blogging, without having eyed any specific return date.